cr4zymanz0r/LG_Buddy/README.md

 1. Download the latest release of LG Buddy.

-2. In the 'bin' folder, Open both files 'LG_Buddy_Startup' and 'LG_Buddy_Shutdown' in your text editor and set the variables at the top of the files for your TV.
-Particularly the IP address of your TV and the Input you use for your PC.
+2. In the 'bin' folder, Open all 3 files in your text editor and set the variables at the top of the files for your TV.
+Particularly the IP address of your TV, The MAC address of your TV, and the Input you use for your PC.

 3. Set install.sh as executable
 ```